 “Find yourself a teacher, acquire for yourself a friend and judge each person according to their own merits.”
 Pirkei Avot 1:6

 Jewish LearningWorks has offered mentorship experiences to educators in our community since 2018.
-Drawing on our proven track record and success, in 2023-2024 we will continue to connect professionals to engage in a mentorship experience that benefits both the mentor and mentee.
+We do this by connecting professionals to engage in a mentorship experience that benefits both the mentor and mentee.

 Mentoring is a proven, effective and efficient way to invest in our community’s educators.
 Our Mentorship Program is informed by Jewish concepts and texts, as well as leadership and adult learning research, to support mentors and mentees in this process.